DontTalkJustTravel

 • Relationships matter more than efficiency

-Smiling, joking, and physical closeness are normal in many cultures.
+This happens a lot.
+Smiling, joking, and being socially warm is normal in many cultures.
 It doesn’t always mean romantic interest.

 • Awkward situations